conorsch/simple-gallery/README.md

 Sharing photos is hard.
 I don't want to create accounts on third-party websites riddled with ads.
 I'd like to self-host a few photos from an event, but wrangling open source Javascript frameworks is hard.
-Fortunately, static HTML and CSS is enough to get simple fade-in, fade-out transitions.
+The experience I want is: dump a bunch of images into a directory, run a binary, and have a website.
 A simple script to generate static assets is enough for a decent-looking, barebones photo gallery website.
 You can see an example at https://jawn.best/.